 German 2101: Intermediate Language and Culture: German III (3) - Prerequisite: German 1002 or equivalent.
 Students will advance their understanding of German-speaking cultures through discussions, readings, and written work.
 Language skills will be further developed through meaningful communicative interaction.

-Japan 1001: Japanese I (5) Emphasis is placed upon the understanding, speaking, and writing of Japanese and upon the acquisition of the fundamentals of grammar and syntax.
+Japan 1001: Japanese I (5) - Emphasis is placed upon the understanding, speaking, and writing of Japanese and upon the acquisition of the fundamentals of grammar and syntax.

 acquisition of the fundamentals of grammar and syntax.